Activity Classifications

 • Before making any major purchases, we recommend that you borrow club equipment to see if it suits you.
 Experienced club members can advise on different types and brands of gear available.

-• If you are considering buying gear, Outdoor, Great Walks and Wild magazines are valuable Australian resources.
+• If you are considering buying gear, Great Walks and Wild magazines are valuable Australian resources.
 These magazines regularly publish surveys on a variety of outdoor gear.

 Sharing Vehicles